 In particular, matters relating to discrimination or harassment based on age, ancestry, colour, family status, marital status, physical or mental disability, place of origin, political belief, race, religion, sex, sexual orientation, and criminal conviction unrelated to employment are addressed in Policy #3, the UBC Policy on Discrimination and Harassment.
-Concerns that may constitute complaints under that policy should be addressed to the Equity Office (UBC-Vancouver) or Human Rights and Equity Services (UBC-Okanagan)
+Those with concerns that may constitute complaints under Policy #3 should refer to Policy #3 itself for information on how to proceed.
 Where a concern raised under the Respectful Environment Statement is appropriately addressed under another policy or provision, Administrative Heads of Units and others responsible for addressing respectful environment concerns will direct the individual to the appropriate office.